goanna247/4788-CodeGuide/docs/source/index.rst

 :doc:`Robot Code` describes our main season code, including structure, formatting, how to use behaviours, more complex code and idea's.

-:doc:`Github` Is a reminder of how to use git .
+:doc:`Github` Is a reminder of how to use git.

 :doc:`Wombat` Is more comprehensive documentation for the Wombat library, which has a number of very useful functions.